 Who can file for a protection order?

-Any person who has been a victim of domestic violence or a victim of any crime committed by an intimate partner (as defined in What is the legal definition of domestic violence in Puerto Rico?), can apply for a protection order.
+Any person over 18 years of age who has been a victim of domestic violence or a victim of any crime committed by an intimate partner (as defined in What is the legal definition of domestic violence in Puerto Rico?), can apply for a protection order.
 A protection order can be requested in person or through an attorney or the police.
 It is not necessary to report the abuse to the police in order to apply for one.1

-An employer can request a protection order on behalf of his/her employees, visitors, or any other person at the workplace if:
+- by an employer on behalf of his/her employees, visitors, or any other person at the workplace if: